tangmingdong123/mongodb-mesos/README.md

 # mongodb-mesos
-a mesos framework for mesos
+a mesos scheduler for mesos